Teacher Perception of New Technology Use at School

 Summary of the study

 This research sought to answer three critical research questions that were geared at establishing the perceptions of teachers about the use of new media technology in learning in schools across the United States.
-The research questions used in this study are as follows:
+The following research questions were employed in this study:

-- R3.
-How do teachers describe new media technologies and their connection to the Common Core Standards?
+• R3.
+How do educators explain the relationship between new media technologies and the Common Core Standards?

 Research question one (R1) attempts to ascertain the level at which new media technology tools can be deployed in learning.
 Of greater essence in the question is the ascertainment of the level at which the new media technology tools can be integrated with the means of teaching that are used in teaching.
 As such, this question guides in the ascertainment of the opinion of teachers based on the compatibility of new media technology tools with the instructional methods that are used in schools in the United States.
 This question raises several other issues about technology deployment in learning, especially because this is a new development that might not effectively integrate with the systems of delivery in education that have been embraced for an extended period.